ch2isk4kos/spacex-demo/README.md

 #React with GraphQL: SpaceX Demo

-A React Application that fetches data from the SpaceX API.
+A React Application that fetches data from the SpaceX API using GraphQL.

 ## Server